-- Motorcycle operators may not lane split.
+- Motorcycle riders may not use lane split.
 Drivers also may not overtake a motorcycle in the same traffic lane.
 However, two motorcycles may ride side-by-side in the same traffic lane.

 - Motorcycles may not drive out of a traffic lane or off the paved roadway to pass another vehicle.

-- Operators may not carry any objects that prevent the operator from keeping both hands on the handlebars.
+- Operators may not carry any objects that prevent the driver from keeping both hands on the handlebars.

-- A motorcycle carrying a passenger must have a factory-equipped seat and footrests designed for the passenger.
+- A rider carrying a passenger must have a factory-equipped seat and footrests designed for the passenger.

-- Motorcycle operators must have a motorcycle license or endorsement.
+- Motorcycle riders must have a license or endorsement.